How to Level a Floor Without Leveling Compound: 4 Methods

 After the plywood is in place, you can install your flooring on top of it.
 This can help you avoid using a leveling compound, but it will add an extra step to your project.

-Since plywood is essentially a bunch of thin wood sheets glued together, it is not uncommon for there to be some unevenness in the panels themselves.
+Since plywood is essentially a bunch of thin layers of wood sheets glued together, it is not uncommon for there to be some unevenness in the panels themselves.

 When installing a plywood subfloor in your home, you must ensure the panels are level before you begin.